Missouri LLC Costs in 2026: Start, Maintain & Taxes

 Online payment convenience fee 2% + $0.25 (card) / $0.50 (e-check) Applied to online filings.

-• File LLC-4 with the Missouri SOS and pay $105.
-List the name you’ll use in Missouri, if your home-state name isn’t available or lacks an LLC designator, enter a compliant alternate in line 2 (that’s your Missouri use name).
+• File LLC-4 with the Missouri Secretary of State and pay $105.
+List the name you will use in Missouri.
+If your home-state name is not available in Missouri or it lacks an LLC designator, enter a compliant alternate name in Line 2.
+That becomes your Missouri use name.

-• Appoint a registered agent with a Missouri street address (no P.O.
-Boxes).
-Failure to maintain an agent is grounds for cancellation of registration.
+• Appoint a registered agent with a Missouri street address, not a P.O.
+Box.
+If you fail to maintain a registered agent, Missouri can cancel the registration.

-• Optional brand use: if you’ll market under a separate trade name, file a fictitious name ($7).
+• Optional brand use: if you will market under a separate trade name, file a fictitious name.

 Qualifying in Missouri adds obligations here without replacing those in your formation state.
 Think of it as two checklists: keep your Missouri agent/office current and handle state/local taxes, while still filing any home-state annual reports or franchise taxes on schedule.